Jaeger LeCoultre Master Compressor Extreme LAB 2 Review

 - A Patented Radial Power Reserve indicator located at the top extreme edge of the dial.

 - Instant jumping digital 30 minute counter displayed via the double window at the 12 o'clock position.

 - Click here to view the full list of features.

 The outside of the Jaeger-LeCoultre Master Compressor chronograph is equally as impressive.
 Using an exclusive scratch-resistant alloy called TiVan15 (a combination of titanium and vanadium), the case is designed with a case that is composed of 143 parts.
 For a watchmaker, creating a watch like this is all ego.
 It's about showing off your chops and letting people know who's boss.
 It takes the highest level of craftsmanship and know-how to create such a complicated luxury watch and make it look nothing short of spectacular.
-It's no wonder that only 300 of these limit edition bad boys were ever made.
+It's no wonder that only 300 of these limited edition bad boys were ever made.
 Like every JLC watch, the in-house caliber undergoes 1,000 hours of testing before being released.

 While they are scarce and are no longer in production, you can find a pre-owned Master Compressor Extreme LAB 2 every now and then if you're lucky.